HoseaCodes/Blog/README.md

 ### Production

+#### Performance

+Sentry is used for real-time production montioring.

 ### Development

 #### Performance

-React profiler is used to montior the performance of the application.
+React profiler is used to montior the performance of the application while in development.

 How to run: